Botanical name: Citrus australasica

 Fruit harvest period: December - April

 It’s not too difficult to work out from the Latin name where the Finger or Caviar Lime originates.
 Citrus australasica is one of only a handful of citrus native to Australia and is indigenous to the rain-forest areas of Queensland and New South Wales.
-It’s a shrubby citrus and thorny with small leaves, so really quite different to more commonly grown Mediterranean Lemon or Orange.
+It’s a shrubby citrus and thorny with small leaves, so really quite different to the more commonly grown Mediterranean Lemon or Orange.

 It is a variety of citrus that does particularly well in a pot, rather than in the open soil in the UK.
 It does like winter protection, which can range from a cool but frost-free glass house, to one of the excellent winter plant covers.
 We graft our plants onto Poncirus rootstock, which makes them stand up to a UK winter even better.